Skin Rash Treatment in Las Vegas, NV

 A skin rash isn’t a diagnosis, it simply refers to an area of the skin that has become swollen, inflamed, or irritated.
 The area of irritation can include skin bumps that resemble pimples; sores; blotchy, scaly, or red skin; and itchy or burning skin.
 Rashes can result from exposure to certain substances, as indicators of a medical condition, or even in response to high temperatures.
 Some rashes occur very quickly, while others show more slowly.
-They can occur across the body, but the location, appearance, and color all are used by Dr. Booth for diagnosis and treatment.
+They can occur across the body, but the location, appearance, and color all are used by the dermatology providers at Signature Plastic Surgery and Dermatology for diagnosis and treatment.

 - Blister formation